-‘Dancing with the Stars’ participant and actor Ryan Andrews and partner, Primary School Teacher Michaela O’Neill are launching this year’s CMRF Crumlin Abseil Challenge.
+‘Dancing with the Stars’ participant and actor Ryan Andrews and partner, Primary School Teacher Michaela O’Neill are launching this year’s Children's Health Foundation Crumlin, formerly CMRF Crumlin, Abseil Challenge.
 Ryan and Michaela will be going to new heights on the 18th September when they abseil off the roof of Croke Park in Dublin.
 By dropping 100 feet off the Hogan Stand, Ryan and Michaela are raising vital funds to support the care and treatment of sick children in CHI at Crumlin.

 Sign up to join Ryan and Michaela as they abseil off Croke Park on the 18th of September 2020.
 CMRF Crumlin hopes to raise €30,000 this year with spaces limited to 80 people.